-From 6 April 2008 the benefits from being domiciled outside the UK, while resident here, have been reduced considerably for most people.
-Apart from recent arrivals, only people with very substantial overseas income or gains, or those with overseas income of less than £2,000 per annum now benefit.
+From 6 April 2008 the benefits from being domiciled outside the UK, while residents here, have been reduced considerably for most people.
+Apart from recent arrivals, only people with very substantial overseas income or gains, or those with an overseas income of less than £2,000 per annum now benefit.
 We can offer advice as necessary.

 Foreign tax credits

 If you work abroad, you may be taxed on that income in both the UK and the country where it is earned.
 Therefore you will effectively be taxed twice on the same income.
 However, when you prepare your UK tax return, you can usually claim relief for some or all of the foreign tax suffered, depending on the rate at which you were taxed.

 The treatment of the foreign tax is usually subject to the Double Tax Treaty the UK has in place with the country you were taxed in.
 Generally, the tax treaties are such that your combined tax bill should be no more than the amount you would have to pay in the country where the higher tax is charged.
 If there is no treaty in place, then unilateral relief is available where the rule is that you can claim relief on the lower of the foreign tax suffered or the UK tax due on that income.
 In order to claim the Double Tax credit, you must get a certificate of tax deducted.

 Incorporating your trade into a company can be useful at saving tax, through the use of lower corporation tax rates and dividends.
 However, this generally depends on how much you earn, and again costs can eliminate some of the benefits.
 Once again, professional advice should be sought.

 Married couple partnerships could also help to save tax, through making use of a spouse’s or civil partner’s personal allowance and basic rate band.
 However, HMRC may attack these partnership agreements if it feels that the profit share is not representative of the level of work done.